davidsowerby/takkan/docs/developer-guide/back4app-implementation.md

 :::tip Note

-Only `PSchema` is actually used for code generation, but`PScript` instances mat also require combining and storing
+Only `Schema` is actually used for code generation, but`Script` instances may also require combining and storing
 :::

 ## Server Side

-Code: Javascript with Dart tests, *precept_back4app_server* package.
+Code: Javascript with Dart tests, *takkan_back4app_server* package.

 There are two aspects to the server side.

-- Every Back4App instance used for Precept needs to have the [framework](#framework) set up.
+- Every Back4App instance used for Takkan needs to have the [framework](#framework) set up.

-- A Back4App instance may also be used as a [script store](#script-and-schema-store) to store `PScript` and `PSchema` instances.
+- A Back4App instance may also be used as a [script store](#script-and-schema-store) to store `Script` and `Schema` instances.

 ### Framework